CARV-ICS-FORTH/knot/chart/karvdash/README.md

 Karvdash will create `private/<username>`, `shared`, and `uploads` folders within.

-The state volume is used to store the database, the running services repository, and the template library.
+The state volume is used to store the internal database.
 You can either use an existing peristent storage claim with `karvdash.stateVolumeClaim`, or set `karvdash.stateHostPath` to automatically create one (this must accessible by all nodes).
-Create a `templates` directory inside the state volume to add new service templates or override defaults (the ones in [templates](https://github.com/CARV-ICS-FORTH/karvdash/tree/master/templates)).
-Templates placed there will be available as read-only to all users.

 The theme volume is used to replace the default [theme directory](https://github.com/CARV-ICS-FORTH/karvdash/tree/master/dashboard/static/dashboard/theme) and should contain variants of all existing files.

-To remove Karvdash, uninstall using `helm uninstall karvdash`, which will remove the service, admission webhooks, and RBAC rules, but not associated CRDs.
-You can use the YAML files in [crds](https://github.com/CARV-ICS-FORTH/karvdash/tree/master/chart/karvdash/crds) to remove them.
+To remove Karvdash, uninstall using `helm uninstall karvdash`, which will remove the service, admission webhooks, and associated RBAC rules.